Kristopher-Ray/polaris-us.org/content/updates/jennifer-ruth-green-joins-the-growing-team-at-polaris.md

 ---
 title: "Jennifer-Ruth Green Joins the Growing Team At POLARIS"
-summary: '  Jennifer-Ruth is a dedicated member of the U.S. Air Force.
+summary: 'Jennifer-Ruth is a dedicated member of the U.S. Air Force.
 After graduating from the United States Air Force Academy, she served 12 total years on active duty, including a deployment to Baghdad, Iraq, where she served as a mission commander for counterintelligence activities.
 She transitioned to the Air Reserve Component and currently serves as a lieutenant colonel in the Indiana Air National Guard.  '
 image: /img/updates/baghdad_1.webp
 #author: Hung Cao
 #outbound: https://polaris-us.org/jennifer-ruth-green